openstack/glance/doc/source/configuring.rst

 If true, Glance will attempt to create the container ``swift_store_container`` if it does not exist.

+* ``swift_store_large_object_size=SIZE_IN_MB``

+Optional.
+Default: ``5120``

+Can only be specified in configuration files.

+`This option is specific to the Swift storage backend.`

+What size, in MB, should Glance start chunking image files and do a large object manifest in Swift?
+By default, this is the maximum object size in Swift, which is 5GB

+* ``swift_store_large_object_chunk_size=SIZE_IN_MB``

+Optional.
+Default: ``200``

+Can only be specified in configuration files.

+`This option is specific to the Swift storage backend.`

+When doing a large object manifest, what size, in MB, should Glance write chunks to Swift?
+This amount of data is written to a temporary disk buffer during the process of chunking the image file, and the default is 200MB

 Configuring the S3 Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~